 Healthcare is complicated.
 At Encompass Health, we understand that and want to make it a little less complicated.
 In this guide we want to equip you with the information and tools you need to make the best decisions for your health as you or a loved one ages.
-While the title of this guide addresses those 60 and older, it is really designed for anyone who wants to take control of their healthcare.

 Yes, healthcare can be complicated, and it tends to get more complicated as you age, but a little knowledge and some advanced planning can go a long way in navigating you or a loved one’s care in your 60s and beyond.

 Cutting through the Medical Jargon: How to Talk to Your Doctor

 Sometimes, interpreting a doctor’s medical jargon can feel like trying to understand a foreign language.

 Most patients and families, don’t want to admit they don’t understand when a doctor begins explaining a complicated illness or condition, and instead sit quietly nodding in affirmation.

 Jargon is pervasive in all professions, but it has its greatest impact when doctors try to communicate with patients.
 People’s lives are at stake.
 Healthcare professionals have their own verbal shorthand that may be highly effective when they speak to each other but causes confusion when used with laymen.

 The use of jargon begins in medical school.
 A medical student can quickly rattle off that, “Mrs. Jones had a syncopal episode last night without any evidence of arrhythmia.
 I don’t think it was vagal but I ordered a 2D echo and holter.
 I still can’t rule out a vertebrobasilar event.”
 Everyone wearing a white coat understands this secret language, but as a patient lying in the bed, you may feel terrified and confused.